 (Photo: Gianna Chun)

-Short bio: Wen-yi Lee is the author of When They Burned the Butterfly and The Dark We Know.
-Her work often speculates on troubling women, troubled history, bodies, and ghosts, and has appeared in short form in venues like Lightspeed, Uncanny, Strange Horizons, Reactor, and various anthologies.
-She has been supported by the Clarion West Octavia E Butler Scholarship, the National Arts Council of Singapore, and the National Centre for Writing in the UK.
-She is currently based in Singapore.
-Find her on socials @wenyilee_ and otherwise at wenyileewrites.com.
+Short bio: Wen-yi Lee is the Nebula Award-nominated author of When They Burned the Butterfly, Where Rivers Made the Gods, and The Dark We Know, and editor of forthcoming horror anthology The Kids Came Back Wrong.
+Her work often finds intersections of history, speculation, troubling women, and ghosts, and has appeared in short form in venues like Lightspeed, Uncanny, Best American Science Fiction & Fantasy, and Best New Singaporean Short Stories.
+Currently based in Singapore, she has been supported by the Clarion West Octavia E Butler Scholarship, the Singapore National Arts Council, and the UK National Centre for Writing.
+Find her on socials @wenyilee_

 High resolution headshots and book covers, as well as author bios of different lengths, can be found here.